 A buying role can be assigned when the contact is initially created or edited later.
 To edit or assign a buying role to a contact record, click on the contact’s name and navigate to View All Properties on the left side of the contact record.
 Here, you can enter the desired buying role.
 This can be changed at any time.

 HubSpot allows your teams to track buying roles to see how your content contacts are consuming your content.
 This includes web pages visited as well as downloaded guides and tools.
 You can also easily see when contacts have yet to have a buying role added to their information on your Target Accounts Home.

 Automation of Buying Roles

 Manually entering buying roles can be time-consuming.
 HubSpot allows for automation of assigning personas and buying roles based on set parameters.
 Your team can set triggers to automatically assign contacts to certain groups based on the information added during the initial contact set-up process.
 Please note that multiple triggers can be set to ensure accuracy.

 Automation rules are used to assign contacts first to a persona and then to a buying role.

 Let’s take a look at an example:

-Let’s say you have created a contact in which the “JobTitle” field has a value of “IT Director”.
+Let’s say you have created a contact in which the “JobTitle” field has a value of “IT Director” or a similar variation.
 An automation scenario should then be created for:

 This means that, based on the fact that the contact is an IT Director, this account will be placed in the buyer persona that targets IT Directors – IT Ian, for example.

 Next, let’s say that this contact has also been identified as a deal influencer.
-A second automation should be triggered that states:
+The second automation should be triggered that states: